 IBM is doing some big things in the machine learning space and its Watson supercomputer has the potential to disrupt a wide variety of industries, from cybersecurity to health analytics.
 While IBM has yet to break out figures for Watson, its potential to slash healthcare costs and improve personalized medicine makes IBM a potential powerhouse.

 Watson may eventually be able to use massive databases of patient information to make connections between symptoms and diseases that medical professionals would have overlooked.
 This could revolutionize the way healthcare professionals diagnose, as well as save the healthcare industry loads of money by correctly identifying treatable conditions early on.
-Then there’s artificial intelligence, an industry primed for rapid growth (IDC projects AI will hit $46 billion by 2020).
-And IBM could be one of four major players to offer the bulk of AI experiences.

-As of this writing, Laura Hoy was long SBUX, FB and NFLX stock.
+At the time of this writing, Laura Hoy was long SBUX, FB and NFLX stock.